ADVERTISEMENT

 No weighted hammer action, but very flexible as a mobile mini piano: the Casio CT-S1 with semi-weighted keys (Image Source: Casio)

-Casio, as is usual in this price range, skimped on the connections.
-The headphone jack is designed for a stereo mini jack cable.
-It is also the only way to output the CT-S1’s signal via an external system – in other words, there is no line output.
+As is typical in this price range, Casio has limited the connectivity options on the CT-S1.
+The headphone jack accommodates a standard stereo mini jack cable and serves as the only way to output the CT-S1’s audio through an external system, meaning there is no dedicated line output.

-If Bluetooth audio and MIDI connection are active at the same time, faulty playback frequently occurs when controlling MIDI songs.
-In this case, it often only helps to temporarily disconnect the Bluetooth audio connection.
-Afterwards, the MIDI signal flow runs latently enough again.
+However, when both Bluetooth audio and MIDI connections are active at the same time, you may experience playback issues while controlling MIDI songs.
+In such cases, temporarily disconnecting the Bluetooth audio connection can help restore stable MIDI signal flow.

 Transmit online lessons or playalongs to the speakers of the Casio CT-S1 via Bluetooth audio.(Image Source: Casio)